eyobed7/javascript/README.md

-# JavaScript for Absolute Beginners By Eyobed Sebrala
+# JavaScript for Absolute Beginners

 Welcome to your beginner guide to JavaScript.
 Each "slide" is a topic.
 Use the outline below to navigate.